krhetest/LabBench.Manual/docs/index.md

 ## Logging

-Central to the execution of an experiment are good logging, not only good practices with regard to how the data is saved, but also that notes are taken throughout the experiment on all events that may influence the validity of the data and how it should be interpreted in the later data analysis and publication of the results.
+Central to the execution of an experiment are well maintained loggs, not only with regard to how the data is saved, but also that notes are taken throughout the experiment on all events that may influence the validity of the data and how it should be interpreted in the later data analysis and publication of the results.

 LabBench provides a logging system with three levels; system, experiment, and session.
 LabBench will record in these logs all it can automatically, such as the execution of tests, change of device settings, etc. It also allow the experimenter to record extra information to the logs in the form of free text notes, which can be used for all the things that LabBench cannot automatically log.